For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 We expanded our price-freeze policy to subsequent products, and also continue to provide expanded financial relief to state ADAPs through increased discounts.
-Through the agreement, which was extended through December 31, 2016, we provide continued support for initiatives that provide low-income individuals living with HIV with access to medicines.
+Through the agreement, which has been extended through December 31, 2018, we provide continued support for initiatives that give low-income individuals living with HIV access to medicines.

-ADAPs reach approximately one-third of people with HIV estimated to be receiving care nationally.
-The renewal of the existing special pricing program through 2016 was our fourth major ADAP response in five years.
+ADAPs reach approximately one-third of the people with HIV estimated to be receiving care nationally.

 Co-Pay Assistance Program in the U.S.

-In addition to the SUPPORT™ Program, we have a program in the United States for eligible patients on ISENTRESS.
-If patients have private insurance and an out-of-pocket cost for ISENTRESS, they may be eligible to receive a savings coupon.
+In addition to our Patient Assistance Program, we have a program in the United States for eligible patients on ISENTRESS or ISENTRESS HD.
+If patients have private insurance and an out-of-pocket cost for ISENTRESS or ISENTRESS HD, they may be eligible to receive a savings coupon.
 The coupon provides savings toward their out-of-pocket costs.
 Restrictions, terms and conditions apply.
 Learn more.

 Common Patient Assistance Program Application

 We also participate in the national Common Patient Assistance Program Application (CPAPA) for HIV medications.
 The form was developed by the Department of Health and Human Services (DHHS), participating pharmaceutical companies, the National Alliance of State and Territorial AIDS Directors (NASTAD), and community stakeholders.
 The form can be used both by people living with HIV and by their providers, and reduces the need to complete several different and individual PAP application forms for HIV medications.

-We continually look for ways to reduce the cost of our antiretrovirals (ARVs) for people living in the world’s poorest countries and those hit hardest by the epidemic.
+We continually look for ways to reduce the cost of our ARVs for people living in the world’s poorest countries and those hit hardest by the epidemic.

 One way is to work with external manufacturers and suppliers to achieve incremental efficiencies.
-For ISENTRESS® (raltegravir), we have established a low-cost supply chain with external partners for commercialization in all low-income countries and all countries in sub-Saharan Africa.
+For ISENTRESS, we have established a low-cost supply chain with external partners for commercialization in all low-income countries and all countries in sub-Saharan Africa.